Menimm/hubclock/docs/CODEX_CONTEXT.md

 - Certbot integration assumes port 80 is temporarily available for HTTP-01 validation.
 - Hebrew localisation is pervasive; keep new UI labels/messages in Hebrew to maintain consistency.
 - Clock-in/out must remain a masked, single-button flow; employee codes are distinct from `id_number` (government ID), so do not swap their roles.
+- New device identifiers are stored per entry; keep `/clock` requests sending the `device_id` so analytics remain accurate.

 ## Last Session Summary (2025-10-29)
 - API prefixed with `/api`.